lightvector/KataGo/README.md

 Another redundancy I've been experimenting with is the fact that due to historical accident, the current neural nets in this sandbox use scale=True in [batch norm layers](https://www.tensorflow.org/api_docs/python/tf/layers/batch_normalization), even though the resulting gamma scale parameters are completely redundant with the convolution weights afterwards.
 This is because ReLUs (and parametric ReLUs) are scale-preserving, so a neural net having a batch norm layer with a given gamma is equivalent to one without gamma but where the next layer's convolution weights for that incoming channel are gamma-times-larger.

 Yet, despite the redundancy, the presence of those redundant parameters does influence the learning.
 In some quick tests I was not able to get rid of them.
 Although I didn't try so extensively, in a handful of tries I was unable to find a combination of setting scale=False and increasing the learning rate to compensate that did not slow down the total efficiency of learning.
 So the latest neural nets for now continue to use scale=True.

+##### Update (Apr 2018):

+Since it's been a long time, I re-tested this again and was able to eliminate these.
+I'm not exactly sure what the difference was this time versus the previous attempt, or maybe the previous attempt found a difference only due to confounding noise between different initializations.
+It might be worth exploring this kind of detail further though.
+What, theoretically, should one expect the effect of having this particular kind of redundancy to have on the learning?

 ## Some Thoughts About History as an Input (Mar 2018)